Custom VS Professional Platform—Which Is Best for Your Coworking Space

 Unfortunately, most of the benefits associated with a custom coworking space management system exist only in the heads of ingenuous users.
 So, let’s debunk the myths and face the truth.

 If you outsource your own software to a subcontracting company, they will take considerable monthly maintenance fees and every upgrade will cost extra.
+Software maintenance typically requires 40 to 60 percent, and in some cases as much as 90 percent of original development cost.

 Building software requires a long time from planning to releasing and field testing.
 It's not as simple as just drawing an idea in Sketch and giving it to a coder.
 It's a whole manufacturing process that requires planning, design, testing, staging, and finally production.
 Besides, the technology should be properly documented.